-A value that can be found on the left side of an assignment and thus be changed.
-This includes plain variables and de-referenced pointers.
+A value that can be found on the left side of an assignment and that can, therefore, be changed.
+This includes plain variables and dereferenced pointers.
 Expressions like (x + 10) cannot be assigned a new value and are therefore not L-values.